jkrishnan95v/Signal_detector/README.md

 Contact me at jayakrishnan@unm.edu for the data.
 Files are too large to be uploaded here.
 Work ongoing - testing at various SNR and try to resolve more number of signals using alternate architectures.
-Work submitted for APS-URSI 2021 and for IEEE-TAP special issue on ML

 # Architecture